 Bottom right you’ll find more options, including fx/effects, textures, and frames.

-We’d recommend saving the edited image as a new file, so that you always have your original image to go back should you need to.
-For example, you might not like the changes you’ve made, or you might want to try something completely different.
-If you keep the original image untouched, then you can always start again.
+We’d recommend saving the edited image as a new file, so that you always have your original image to go back to if need be.
+For example, you might not like the changes you’ve made, or might want to try something completely different.
+Keep the original image untouched, and you can always start again.
 You’ll find all the options for opening and saving images in the File menu at the top.

 Photoshop Elements Guided mode